cncf/glossary/content/en/load-balancer.md

 ## Problem it addresses

-Modern applications and websites serve thousands of thousands simultaneous requests from end-users, and returning response to each of that requests responsively, efficiently and reliably is not easy.
+Modern applications and websites serve thousands of simultaneous requests from end-users, and returning responses to each of that requests responsively, efficiently, and reliably is not easy.
-Previously, network requests are routed to specific servers and in this high load senario, some servers may get very high number of requests and some servers stay comfortably.
+Previously network requests are routed to specific servers and in this high load scenario, some servers may get a very high number of requests and some servers stay comfortably.

 ## How it helps

-Load balancer will distribute all the requests among multiple servers dynamically in a way where no one server get high load when there is other servers which can fulfill those requests.
-It evently spreads the load across multiple servers.
-Thus optimising every single request to get responed fast and reliably to end users.
+A Load balancer will distribute all the requests among multiple servers dynamically in a way where no one server gets a high load when there are other servers that can fulfill those requests.
+It evenly spreads the load across multiple servers.
+Thus optimizing every single request to get responded fast and reliably to end-users.